halfflat/arblang-draft/outline/arblang-proposal.md

 Identifiers broadly follow the conventions of Python, except:
 * `_` is not a valid _symbol-start_.
 * A ***symbol*** may contain _prime-mark_ characters.
+* Special degree-sign prefixed symbols are permitted, in order to represent temperature scales.
+Compatability characters U+2109 `℉` and U+2109 `℃` will be converted to `°F` and `°C` respectively in NFKC normalization.
 * Characters that are only _compatibility_ equivalent to an acceptable _symbol_ character are not permitted.
 In particular, superscript numerals are not permitted within a _symbol_.